utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/visualizing-data.md

     url: "https://blog.postman.com/postman-flows-is-now-more-powerful-and-user-friendly/"
 ---

-The **Output** block accepts information from other blocks and creates a visual display of that information.
-You can select from several display types.
+The **Output** block accepts information from other blocks and creates a visualization of that information.
+You can select from several visualization types.

 <img alt="Output block" src="https://assets.postman.com/postman-labs-docs/creating-charts-tables-and-output/stock-charts.gif"/>

-The image above shows four types of output display types: line chart, text, gauge, and boolean.
-The following tutorials show how to create each of these display types.
-You can also find links to example flows for other display types in the [Types of output displays with example flows](#types-of-output-displays-with-example-flows) section.
+The image above shows four types of output visualization types: line chart, text, gauge, and boolean.
+The following tutorials show how to create each of these visualization types.
+You can also find links to example flows for other visualization types in the [Visualization types with example flows](#visualization-types-with-example-flows) section.

 For examples of how to use **Output** blocks in your flows, see the [Stock Dashboard](https://www.postman.com/postman/workspace/utility-flows/flow/64123b57c224290033fcb089) and [WordPress Sentiment Analysis](https://www.postman.com/postman/workspace/utility-flows/flow/6413acdb8c4c54003a4ad611) flows.